 Imagine this: you’ve spent a long day running your business, and the day is wrapping up.
-You’ve been at your desk for nine hours and there’s still more to do.
-While all you want to do is go home, you’ve still got to create your blog and social media content for the week.
+You’ve been at your desk for nine hours, and you’re ready to go home.

 How to Outsource Your Content Writing Successfully: A Guide

-For this guide on how to outsource your content creation, I teamed up with our amazing content staff – Katria, our Content Manager, Tamila, our Client Engagement Specialist, Tara, our Content Development Specialist, and Korilynn, one of our full-time writers.
+For this guide on how to outsource your content creation, I teamed up with our amazing staff, from our lead Strategist to our editors and team manager.
 Their quotes are below!

 First, let’s start with a few signs to help you know when it’s time to outsource your content.